Polkaguy/Final-Project/index.md

 ## 4. EDA

-As part of the EDA, we need to know which values are categoricalInitially we created a scatter plot to initially explore the data.
+As part of the EDA, we need to know which values are categorical.
+Initially we created a scatter plot to initially explore the data.
 Here income and joint income are the two variables in our scatter plot.
-In this plot we were able to see that the majority of the income was grouped below $500,000 jointly and $300,000 individually.
+In this plot we were able to see that the majority of the income was grouped below \\$500,000 jointly and \\$300,000 individually.

 Beyond this, we then started to visualize the application type of the loan.
 We did this both by the loan amount individually and jointly as a bar chart and a violin plot.